 In foods and beverages, passionflower extract is used as a flavoring.
 In 1569, Spanish explorers discovered passionflower in Peru.
 They believed the flowers symbolized Christ’s passion and indicated his approval for their exploration.
 Passionflower is found in combination herbal products used as a sedative for promoting calmness and relaxation.
 Other herbs contained in these products include German chamomile, hops, kava, skullcap, and valerian.

-This antioxidant is present in berries, acai, oranges, dry legumes, chocolate, and plant derived beverages, including tea, pomegranate juice, and red wine.
-Polyphenols, the most abundant antioxidant in our diets, may help prevent cardiovascular diseases, cancers, osteoporosis, neurodegenerative diseases, and diabetes mellitus, reports the American Journal of Clinical Nutrition.
+present in berries, acai, oranges, dry legumes, chocolate, and plant derived beverages, including tea, pomegranate juice, and red wine, polyphenols are the most abundant antioxidant in our diets.
+They may help prevent cardiovascular diseases, cancers, osteoporosis, neurodegenerative diseases, and diabetes mellitus, reports the American Journal of Clinical Nutrition.

 These strains of beneficial bacteria reestablish healthy intestinal flora in the human body.
 By taking up room and resources in the digestive tract, probiotics protect the digestive tract from unhealthy microbes.
 Common strains include Bifidobacteria infantis and Lactobacillus acidophilus.
 Found in cultured foods like Kombucha, Kefir and Kvass.

 Rhodiola rosea is a remarkable herb that has a wide and varied history of uses.
 It is used to strengthen the nervous system, fight depression, enhance immunity, elevate the capacity for exercise, enhance memory, aid weight reduction, increase sexual function and improve energy levels.
 It has long been known as a potent adaptogen.
 Rhodiola has a legendary history dating back thousands of years.
-The Vikings depended on the herb to enhance their physical strength and endurance, while Chinese emperors sent expeditions to Siberia to bring back "the golden root" for medicinal preparations.
+The Vikings depended on the herb to enhance their physical strength and endurance.

 The people of central Asia considered a tea brewed from Rhodiola rosea to be the most effective treatment for cold and flu.
 Mongolian physicians prescribed it for tuberculosis and cancer.
 It is a popular plant in traditional medical systems in Eastern Europe and Asia, with a reputation for stimulating the nervous system, decreasing depression, enhancing work performance, eliminating fatigue, and preventing high altitude sickness.